 Ultimately, what makes a medical school is the quality of its faculty.
 At Ross University School of Medicine, you’ll benefit from a 70-person Foundations of Medicine faculty with impeccable credentials as physicians, teachers and researchers.
-Every member of the Ross University faculty holds an MD and/or PhD degree.
+Every member of the RUSM faculty holds an MD and/or PhD degree.
 Many are also board certified in their specialties.

 Clinical Rotations in Quality US Hospitals

-Ross University School of Medicine is proud to be affiliated with more than 70 teaching hospitals in the United States.
-This extensive network of affiliations makes it possible for our students to receive superior education while completing their clinical rotations in the US.
-Our roster of affiliated institutions includes some of the best known teaching hospitals in the country.
+Ross University School of Medicine's extensive network of excellent U.S. teaching hospitals helps set us apart from other medical schools.
+These affiliations allow our students to receive superior education while completing their clinical rotations in the US.
+Our network of affiliated institutions includes some of the best known teaching hospitals in the country.

 Performance on USMLE Step 1

 Track Record of Residency Success

 Many of our graduates obtain residencies at the earliest available start dates and are well received by residency directors in Accreditation Council for Graduate Medical Education (ACGME)-approved hospitals throughout the United States.
 In 2014 RUSM graduates earned more than 800 residency positions, the most in school history and the second consecutive year that RUSM has topped 800 placements.
 RUSM students from Canada matched into positions at eight different medical institutions across Canada.

 Some states (New Jersey, New York, California and Florida) require approval for international medical schools.
 Ross University School of Medicine is proud to be approved in each of these states.
 In addition, the Texas Medical Board has concluded that Ross University School of Medicine is substantially equivalent to Texas Medical Schools.
 Ross graduates can obtain their licenses in Texas.